 With that Mac threw himself at Jie again.
 He wasn’t in the mood for toying with the kid anymore, Mac’s big fists had a speed behind them they’d lacked before.
 Jie kept his guard up and tight, backing off slowly as the blows came in.
 But even blocking Mac’s punches was knocking him about.

 Mac stepped in and threw a wide hook at Jie’s head and Jie saw his chance.
-He ducked under the swing and took a big step passed him so he could pivot and throw out a spinning back kick into Mac’s side and send him barrelling into the pilot’s console.
+He ducked under the swing and took a big step past him so he could pivot and throw out a spinning back kick into Mac’s side and send him barrelling into the pilot’s console.
 Wu got his feet down and quickly pushed his chair out of the way of the wildly flailing Mac, who caught himself on the console before he could crash into it.
 The impact shook the whole control panel and Wat’s pint glass fell forward onto the ground at Mac’s feet, smashing into a dozen curved shards.

 Jie went back into his stance and glared at Mac.
 The split lip and bruised eye gave him a seriousness he’d lacked before.